-Financial assets and liabilities in this category are typically acquired principally for the purpose of selling in the short-term or are designated as such upon initial recognition.
-Financial instruments are designated as FVTPL if the Company manages these investments and makes purchase and sale decisions based on their value according to the Company's documented risk management of investment strategy.
-These assets and liabilities are measured at fair value at the statement of financial position date.
-Changes in fair value are included in net earnings.
+Financial instruments in this category, which include derivatives and investment funds, are typically acquired principally for the purpose of selling in the short-term or are designated as such upon initial recognition.
+Financial instruments are measured as FVTPL if the Company manages these investments and makes purchase and sale decisions based on their value according to the Company's documented risk management of investment strategy.
+Financial instruments classified as FVTPL are subsequently measured at fair value at the statement of financial position date.
+Changes in fair value of these instruments are included in net earnings.